 — Pardon My Take (@PardonMyTake) November 9, 2016

 Kings Stay Kings – Segment in which the guys explain why powerful people don’t change (think Jeff Fischer).
-Here is a Kings Stay Kings on Fischer from December.
+Here is a Kings Stay Kings on Fischer from when he was still with the Rams.

 Larry II – The podcast’s goldfish who picked NFL games during the 2016 season.
 Larry had an entry in the Las Vegas Super Contest.
 Listeners were able to buy shares in Larry by purchasing a Barstool shirt during the first month of the season.
 Larry finished 49-34-2 for the season and 52nd in the Super Contest.
 The first Larry died after one week when either PFT, Big Cat, or Hank murdered him (this is a common topic of debate).
 Larry II was adopted soon after.
-He died in March 2017 and is currently frozen and awaiting burial at the Football Hall of Fame.
-Here is his Twitter account.
+He died in March 2017 and is buried outside the pro football hall of fame (watch the video of this memorial service)

 LeBron Blames – Segment, usually started by Big Cat, in which he explains who LeBron is blaming for the Cavs not playing well.

 Locker Room Talk – Segment started after Donald Trump said his Access Hollywood comments were just “Locker Room Talk.”
 The guys always end the segment by calling former MLB star Lenny Dykstra and using locker room talk on him before he hangs up.
-The below clip is from the day after the 2017 College Football Championship Game (warning strong language ahead, it’s a Locker Room and Lenny Dykstra is troubled).
+The below clip is from the day after the 2017 College Football Championship Game (Warning: Strong language ahead, it’s a Locker Room and Lenny Dykstra is troubled).
+Segment discontinued in May, 2017 after Larry Dysktra showed up unannounced to the Barstool offices in midst of The Rundown and nearly scared Big Cat to death.

 — Pardon My Take (@PardonMyTake) January 6, 2017